A’s slug, pitch past Tigers 7-0 for 7th straight win

 TRAINER’S ROOM

-Tigers: Slugger Miguel Cabrera is making progress as he works back from a strained left biceps muscle but won’t be ready to return for the team’s upcoming series back home against Pittsburgh.
+Tigers: Slugger Miguel Cabrera is making progress as he works back from a strained left biceps muscle, but won’t be ready to return for the team’s upcoming series back home against Pittsburgh.
 He hit in the cage this weekend at the Coliseum and is expected to hit live batting practice once in Detroit.
-Manager A.J.
 Hinch said a timetable will be determined by how he does over the next four or five days. … RF Nomar Mazara, who went on the 10-day injured list Thursday with a side injury after exiting during an at-bat in the fourth inning of Wednesday’s win at Houston, will need more than the 10 days sidelined but it isn’t projected as a long-term injury.
 His rotation is the biggest challenge, Hinch said.

 Athletics: RHP Burch Smith is throwing out to 100 feet and has resumed some running and cutting as he nurses a strained right groin.
-“We’re starting to get in a pretty good spot with him,” manager Bob Melvin said.
-Next step would be bullpen sessions. … OF Chad Pinder, sidelined by a sprained left knee, hit off a pitching machine Friday in his second batting session.
+“We’re starting to get in a pretty good spot with him,” Melvin said.
+The next step would be bullpen sessions. … OF Chad Pinder, sidelined by a sprained left knee, hit off a pitching machine Friday in his second batting session.
 “He’s throwing, it’s going to be the running that’s going to tell the tale with him,” Melvin said, noting he’s not ready to run the bases. … LHP A.J.
-Puk is still working through his throwing progression and is yet to pitch off a mound as he works back from a strained biceps muscle in his pitching arm.
+Puk is still working through his throwing progression and is yet to pitch off a mound as he works back from a strained biceps in his pitching arm.

 UP NEXT